 Avoid acting disgusted with his poop, even though it can be an outright mess.
 Your toddler might find your reaction to be a further testament that pooping in the potty is a negative experience.

 Instead, toss the poop, clean up the mess, and talk about it in a positive—or at least neutral—way.
-Avoid overreacting, and instead treat pooping in the potty as a natural process that he’ll eventually learn to do on his own.
+Avoid overreacting, and instead treat pooping in the potty as a natural process that he’ll learn to do on his own.

 Rest assured, though, that it’s normal for him to have poop accidents long after he’s mastered peeing in the potty.
-It can simply take time and lots of practice.
+It can take time and lots of practice.

 In the meantime, you can help him along by having set times for him to use the potty and by incorporating potty use into your routine.
 When you do, give him plenty of time alone to relax his body and not feel pressured to poop.

 When he poops in his undies or diapers, discard the poop into the toilet so he knows that’s where it goes.
 Talk about his fears and show empathy for what he must be feeling.
 And above all, stay positive, or at least not disgusted, with using the potty—don’t turn the process into a negative experience.

 My son did learn to poop in the potty, even after months of accidents.
 And when his brothers came along, I knew better than to stress about it.
 I knew it could take some time—yup, even up to a year—for kids to poop in the potty.

 p.s.
 Check out Where’s the Poop? by Julie Markes for more on how to get your toddler to poop in the potty: